-Donald Stoltenberg was born in Milwaukee, Wisconsin and received a BS in Visual Design from the Institute of Design at the Illinois Institute of Technology in 1953.
-He excels at painting, printmaking, teaching, and writing.
-He has taught at his alma mater, as well as at the Rhode Island School of Design and the DeCordova Museum School (for almost 20 years) among other schools, guilds, and art centers.
+Donald Stoltenberg (1927-2016) was born in Milwaukee, Wisconsin and received a BS in Visual Design from the Institute of Design at the Illinois Institute of Technology in 1953.
+He exceled at painting, printmaking, teaching, and writing.
+He taught at his Alma Mater, as well as at the Rhode Island School of Design and the DeCordova Museum School (for almost 20 years) among other schools, guilds, and art centers.

-Solo exhibitions include: the DeCordova Museum and Galleries in Boston, New York, Chicago, Seattle, Baltimore and at MIT in Cambridge, MA.
+Solo exhibitions included: the DeCordova Museum and Galleries in Boston, New York, Chicago, Seattle, Baltimore and at MIT in Cambridge, MA.

-He has won countless awards, is included in prestigious collections, is member to many fine organizations and has been written about thoroughly.
+Donald won countless awards, was included in prestigious collections, was a member to many fine organizations and had been written about thoroughly.